 Watching the Proudy men pee

 The controversial artist David Černy manages to shock and provoke with Proudy which was installed in 2004.
 The two bronze men sculptures are writing out famous quotations from Czech literature with their never-ending ‘pee’ onto a basin in the shape of the Czech country.
 It’s a pretty memorable sculpture and certainly has viewers smiling and taking note of the sculpture simply known as “Piss”.
+Certainly a memorable surreal art piece in Prague.

 Located in front of the Franz Kafka Museum